qchenevier/MBA_memoire/doc/quotes.md

 ##### Quotes

 The essence of strategy formulation is coping with competition.
 Yet it is easy to view competition too narrowly and too pessimistically.
-While one sometimes hears executives complaining to the contrary, intense competition in an industry is neither coincidence nor bad luck.
+While one sometimes hears executives complaining to the contrary, intense competition in an industry is neither coincidence nor bad luck [@Porter1979].

 Competition is not manifested only in the other players.
 Competition in an industry is rooted in its underlying economics, and competitive forces exist that go well beyond the established combatants in a particular industry.
 Customers, suppliers, potential entrants, and substitute products are all competitors that may be more or less prominent or active depending on the industry.
-Knowledge of these underlying sources of competitive pressure provides the groundwork for a strategic agenda of action.
+Knowledge of these underlying sources of competitive pressure provides the groundwork for a strategic agenda of action [@Porter1979].

 The strongest competitive force or forces determine the profitability of an industry and so are of greatest importance in strategy formulation.
 Even a company with a strong position in an industry unthreatened by potential entrants will earn low returns if it faces a superior or a lower-cost substitute product.
-Every industry has an underlying structure, or a set of fundamental economic and technical characteristics, that gives rise to these competitive forces.
+Every industry has an underlying structure, or a set of fundamental economic and technical characteristics, that gives rise to these competitive forces [@Porter1979].

-**Threat of entry**

-The seriousness of the threat of entry depends on the barriers present and on the reaction from existing competitors that entrants can expect.
-There are six major sources of barriers to entry:
-1. Economies of scale: These economies deter entry by forcing the aspirant either to come in on a large scale or to accept a cost disadvantage.
-2. Product differentiation: Brand identification creates a barrier by forcing entrants to spend heavily to overcome customer loyalty.
-3. Capital requirements: The need to invest large financial resources in order to compete creates a barrier to entry, particularly if the capital is required for unrecoverable expenditures in up-front advertising or R&D.
-4. Cost disadvantages independent of size: Entrenched companies may have cost advantages not available to potential rivals, no matter what their size and attainable economies of scale.
-Such as learning curve (and of its first cousin, the experience curve), proprietary technology, access to the best raw materials sources, assets purchased at pre-inflation prices, government subsidies, or favorable locations.
-5. Access to distribution channels: The newcomer on the block must, of course, secure distribution of its product or service.
-Sometimes this barrier is so high that, to surmount it, a new contestant must create its own distribution channels.
-6. Government policy: The government can limit or even foreclose entry to industries with such controls as license requirements and limits on access to raw materials.
-There are also indirect entry barriers through controls such as air and water pollution standards and safety regulations.

-The company is likely to have second thoughts if incumbents have previously lashed out at new entrants or if:
-- The incumbents possess substantial resources to fight back
-- The incumbents seem likely to cut prices
-- Industry growth is slow, affecting its ability to absorb the new arrival

-**Powerful suppliers & buyers**

-Suppliers can exert bargaining power on participants in an industry by raising prices or reducing the quality of purchased goods and services.

-A supplier group is powerful if:

-- It is dominated by a few companies and is more concentrated than the industry it sells to.
-- Its product is unique or at least differentiated, or if it has built up switching costs.
-- It is not obliged to contend with other products for sale to the industry.
-- It poses a credible threat of integrating forward into the industry's business.
-- The industry is not an important customer of the supplier group.

-A buyer group is powerful if:

-- It is concentrated or purchases in large volumes.
-- The products it purchases from the industry are standard or undifferentiated.
-- The products it purchases from the industry form a component of its product and represent a significant fraction of its cost.
-Where the product sold by the industry in question is a small fraction of buyers' costs, buyers are usually much less price sensitive.
-- It earns low profits, which create great incentive to lower its purchasing costs.
-Highly profitable buyers, however, are generally less price sensitive.
-- The industry's product is unimportant to the quality of the buyers' products or services.
-- The industry's product does not save the buyer money.
-- The buyers pose a credible threat of integrating backward to make the industry's product.

-A company's choice of suppliers to buy from or buyer groups to sell to should be viewed as a crucial strategic decision.
-Rarely do all the buyer groups a company sells to enjoy equal power.
-Segments usually exist within that industry that exercise less power (and that are therefore less price sensitive) than others.
-For example, the replacement market for most products is less price sensitive than the overall market.

-As a rule, a company can sell to powerful buyers and still come away with above- average profitability only if it is a low-cost producer in its industry or if its product enjoys some unusual, if not unique, features.
-If the company lacks a low cost position or a unique product, selling to everyone is self-defeating because the more sales it achieves, the more vulnerable it becomes.
-The company may have to muster the courage to turn away business and sell only to less potent customers.

-**Substitute products**

-By placing a ceiling on prices it can charge, substitute products or services limit the potential of an industry, unless it can upgrade the quality of the product or differentiate it.
-Manifestly, the more attractive the price-performance trade-off offered by substitute products, the firmer the lid placed on the industry's profit potential.
-Substitutes not only limit profits in normal times; they also reduce the bonanza an industry can reap in boom times.

-Substitute products that deserve the most attention strategically are those that:
-- are subject to trends improving their price-performance trade-off with the industry's product
-- are produced by industries earning high profits.

-**Jockeying for position**

-Rivalry among existing competitors takes the familiar form of jockeying for position-using tactics like price competition, product introduction, and advertising slugfests.
-Intense rivalry is related to the presence of a number of factors:
-- Competitors are numerous or are roughly equal in size and power.
-- Industry growth is slow.
-- The product or service lacks differentiation or switching costs.
-- Fixed costs are high or the product is perishable.
-- Capacity is normally augmented in large increments.
-- Exit barriers are high.
-Exit barriers, like very specialized assets or management's loyalty to a particular business, keep companies competing even though they may be earning low returns on investment.
-- The rivals are diverse in strategies, origins, and "personalities", and continually run head-on into each other.

-As an industry matures, its growth rate changes, resulting in declining profits and (often) a shakeout.
-Technological innovation can boost the level of fixed costs in the production process.
-While a company must live with many of these factors (because they are built into industry economics) it may have some latitude for improving matters through strategic shifts.
-For example, it may try to raise buyers' switching costs or increase product differentiation.

 **Formulation of Strategy**